nasa/Common-Metadata-Repository/README.md

   * id - A positive integer to uniquely identify an index set.
 The id is used as a prefix for the indexes in elasticsearch.
   * concept-type-index-config - A map of concept types to Index configs

+## config

+Copy config/elasticsearch_config.json.template to config/elasticsearch_config.json

+Replace the placeholder values of Elasticsearch configuration parameters with the appropriate values in config/elasticsearch_config.json

 ## Running